Trump will rally backers every day until the election in North Carolina, a swing state he won twice

 “It’s an amazing place.
 You’ve been through a lot,” Trump said, alluding to the hurricane before repeating a debunked claim that the Federal Emergency Management Agency prioritized people living in the country illegally over hurricane victims.
 “Your government has not helped you too much, I can tell you.
 Your government, FEMA, has let you down because they wanted to spend the money on illegal migrants instead.”

+Later in Greensboro, only about half of the seats were filled in a massive 22,000-seat arena when Trump started speaking after 9 p.m.
+Trump spoke at another arena that’s part of the same complex just 11 days earlier, though Harris filled the larger venue when she spoke there recently.

-Roughly half of North Carolina’s 7.8 million registered voters had already voted as of Friday, buoyed by early in-person voting, which ends on Saturday afternoon.
+Roughly half of North Carolina’s 7.8 million registered voters had already voted as of Friday, buoyed by early in-person voting, which ended on Saturday afternoon.

 North Carolina Republicans have been encouraged by early voter turnout among their supporters after national and state GOP leaders switched this year to a “bank your vote” strategy, rather than focusing on Election Day turnout.